 This is where the prettiness ends, cause once we pop this sucker in the oven it gets all oozy and melty.
 But not too melty.
 We don't want it laying in a flat puddle on the plate.
 Although, if you do this by accident, don't worry.
 It will still taste amazing.
 I know, because I've done it.

-And I came dang close to letting it liquify this time around because I didn't factor in all the time I spent photographing the brie before it went in the oven, so it was already plenty warm.
+And I came dang close to letting completely melt this time around because I didn't factor in all the time I spent photographing the brie before it went in the oven, so it was already plenty warm.

 I'm sure you won't have the same problem; however, I recommend using a kitchen timer just in case.
 This cheese melts very quickly.
 Mine looked like this after exactly five minutes in the oven.